 - Vehicles may not block building entrances, pedestrian pathways, or emergency vehicle access.

-- Media are asked to contact Campus Security to make special parking arrangements for satellite trucks.
+- Media are asked to contact Campus Safety to make special parking arrangements for satellite trucks.

-- When the University News Service schedules a news conference, or expects heavy media traffic on campus, we will notify parking enforcement and include parking information in a media advisory.
+- When the university schedules a news conference, or expects heavy media traffic on campus, we will notify parking enforcement and include parking information in a media advisory.